jvennix-r7/stack_int/README.md

 #### Building

 The entire implementation is found in the `stack_int.c` file.
 If you add a new function, make sure you add a matching test file inside of the `tests/` directory.
-To build a library containing, the `si_*` functions, you can run:
+To build a library containing the `si_*` functions, you can run:

     $ make build/libstack_int.a